U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Wet natural gas: A mixture of hydrocarbon compounds and small quantities of various non hydrocarbons existing in the gaseous phase or in solution with crude oil in porous rock formations at reservoir conditions.
 The principal hydrocarbons normally contained in the mixture are methane, ethane, propane, butane, and pentane.
 Typical nonhydrocarbon gases that may be present in reservoir natural gas are water vapor, carbon dioxide, hydrogen sulfide, nitrogen and trace amounts of helium.
 Under reservoir conditions, natural gas and its associated liquefiable portions occur either in a single gaseous phase in the reservoir or in solution with crude oil and are not distinguishable at the time as separate substances.
 Note: The Securities and Exchange Commission and the Financial Accounting Standards Board refer to this product as natural gas.

-Working (top storage) gas: The volume of gas in the reservoir that is in addition to the cushion or base gas.
+Working gas: The quantity of natural gas in the reservoir that is in addition to the cushion or base gas.
 It may or may not be completely withdrawn during any particular withdrawal season.
 Conditions permitting, the total working capacity could be used more than once during any season.
+Volumes of working gas are reported in thousand cubic feet at standard temperature and pressure.

 Working interest: An interest in a mineral property that entitles the owner of that interest to all of share of the mineral production from the property, usually subject to a royalty.
 A working interest permits the owner to explore, develop, and operate the property.
 The working-interest owner bears the costs of exploration, development, and operation of the property and, in return, is entitled to a share of the mineral production from the property or to a share of the proceeds there from.
 It may be assigned to another party in whole or in part, or it may be divided into other special property interests.